 Phoenix Pub & Restaurant

-After its re-opening in an eclectic new location in 2012, the Phoenix Pub & Restaurant and Graduate Student Offices quickly became an integral part of student and community life on the McMaster University Campus.
+After its re-opening in an eclectic new location in 2012, the Phoenix Pub & Restaurant and Graduate Student Offices located in the historic refectory, quickly became an integral part of student and community life on the McMaster University Campus.

 When the Graduate Student Association, GSA, learned it must find a new home for its student-run pub and offices, we worked with the association to develop a plan that would best meet its requirements.
 Our solution, the Refectory Building.
 It was a historically designated Collegiate Gothic style brick and stone structure in the heart of the campus.
 The beautiful vaulted ceilings are one of its most distinctive features.

 As a result, our design uses this historic backdrop as the basis for a modern and comfortable pub environment.
 The new restaurant has a seating capacity of 180 and is fully accessible.
 We designed the space for the student body.
 But soon, the broader community discovered its appeal.

 Upstairs, we created 5,250 square feet of accessible office area for the GSA staff.
 We provided access to the second floor thanks to a pitless elevator, an inventive solution that maintained important heritage requirements.
 The outdoor patio was reorganized, set within a historically designated landscape.

 10,050 SQ.
 FT.